huggingface/pytorch-image-models/README.md

 ## Train, Validation, Inference Scripts

 The root folder of the repository contains reference train, validation, and inference scripts that work with the included models and other features of this repository.
 They are adaptable for other datasets and use cases with a little hacking.
-See [documentation (https://huggingface.co/docs/timm/training_script).
+See [documentation](https://huggingface.co/docs/timm/training_script).

 ## Awesome PyTorch Resources